Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Preliminaries

 \section{Preliminaries}

-The Explicit Reference Governor (ERG) is an optimisation-free reference management scheme (see Fig. \ref{ERG_flow}) that divides the control problem into a \emph{\textbf{prestabilisation}} subproblem and a \emph{\textbf{reference management}} one.
-Existing ERG schemes treat contact as an undesirable event that is never initiated by the robot \cite{ERG_Robot,RRT+ERG}.
-Should an external agent actively initiate contact, the robot comes to a standstill until the agent decides to disengage.
-This section introduces the ERG framework and identifies what components need to be modified to enable voluntary contact and/or respond to contact using a different strategy besides stopping the robot.
+The Explicit Reference Governor (ERG) is an optimisation-free reference management scheme that divides the control problem into a \emph{\textbf{prestabilisation}} and a \emph{\textbf{reference management}} subproblem.
+Prior ERG implementations (\cite{ERG_Robot,RRT+ERG}) treat contact as undesirable: if an external agent initiates contact, the robot stops until the agent disengages.
+This section presents the ERG framework and identifies modifications needed for voluntary contact.